ianfoster/catalysis/README.md

 # Catalyst

-Agentic Catalysis Discovery - An autonomous system for catalyst material discovery using LLM-guided optimization and multi-method simulation agents.
+Agentic Catalysis Discovery - An autonomous system for catalyst material discovery using LLM-guided optimization and multi-method simulation agents, with options to run on Spark and Polaris.

 ## Overview